Our Budget Planning

 Strategic Investments

 - Two new degree programs, Business and Computer Science, offered in 2023-24.
-There is a potential that we could receive CAQC approval to grant additional degrees in the coming years.
+The degree programs require NWP to enhance the Learning Commons materials.

-- Expansion of Nursing, Practical Nurse, and Health Care Aid programs.
+- Ongoing expansion of Nursing, Practical Nurse, and Health Care Aid programs.

 Ongoing Ways to Manage Costs

-We will continue to reduce costs by using capital maintenance and renewal funding to modernize newer educational spaces.
-Over three years, this will include replacing boilers, installing additional LED lighting, upgrading electrical switching, replacing windows, and installing heat recovery in our shops.
+We will continue to reduce energy costs by using Capital Maintenance and Renewal (CMR) funding to modernize newer educational spaces.
+Over three years, this will include replacing boilers, installing additional LED lighting, upgrading electrical switching, replacing windows, and installing heat recovery in our facilities, especially our trades facilities.
 We also look forward to the recommendations that will come forward in the Campus Master Plan as we look to use our existing space more efficiently and modernize existing facilities.
-If you have an idea, please contact your Dean or Director.

 Operating Revenue

-Over time, up to 1/3 of our revenue should come from tuition if we achieve our aspirational goals in our strategic plan.
+Over time, up to 30% of our revenue should come from tuition if we achieve our aspirational goals outlined in the Strategic Plan.

 Operating Expenses